Civil rights icon Rep. John Lewis lies in state at Capitol

 After the memorial in Washington, Lewis's body will return to Georgia.
 He will have a private funeral Thursday at Atlanta’s historic Ebenezer Baptist Church, which King once led.

 Barrow reported from Birmingham, Ala.
-Associated Press writers Mary Clare Jalonick and Darlene Superville contributed to this report from Washington.
+Associated Press writers Mary Clare Jalonick and Darlene Superville in Washington contributed to this report.

 Credit: J. Scott Applewhite